capsseminar/capsseminar.github.io/README.md

-# Homepage for CAPS course
+# Homepage for the CAPS course